-Make a case for why the research matters to audiences today.

-Be specific about how it matters.
+Make a case for why the research matters Assume your audience will see the to audiences today. relevance without your help.
+Leave things vague as in "racism still Be specific about how it matters. exists."

 Recognize the "stakes" of your argument.
 Establish relevance in terms of recognized criteria such as the Black Aesthetic.